 Create your own route on the side streets of these adjacent residential neighborhoods.
 Quieter, tree-lined streets with nice older homes and small commercial areas.

 Cape Elizabeth is Portland’s most affluent suburb, with lovely waterfront sections and pretty residential streets.
 This is the route of the 10k Beach to Beacon road race.
+Options to vary from this.

 This 700 foot climb starts at the Lower Macleay Trail and the Kings Heights neighborhood, and follows that into the Wildwood Trail and up to the Mansion, which has been used in a number of motion pictures, and in The Amazing Race.